jkondo14/cse15l-lab-reports/labreport1.md

 [user@sahara ~]$ cd lecture1/messages/en-us.txt
 bash: cd: lecture1/messages/en-us.txt: Not a directory
 ```
+Since cd means change directory, using a cd with a file argument will not change the directory since it is not a directory.
-It was an error as cd requires a file as an argument.
+It was an error as cd requires a directory as opposed to a file as an argument.

 **ls with no Argument**